ZoomTen/MDiocre/README.md

    </html>
    ```

-3. Create a folder called `src`, and make a file inside of it called `index.md`, and write anything on it.
+4. Create a folder called `src`, and make a file inside of it called `index.md`, and write anything on it.

-4. After your content (or before, it doesn't matter), add: `<!--:mdiocre-template="../template.html"-->`
+5. After your content (or before, it doesn't matter), add: `<!--:mdiocre-template="../template.html"-->`

-5. Go back a level to your `work` folder.
+6. Go back a level to your `work` folder.
 Assuming Python is present in your PATH (environment variable), create a new text document containing:

    ```
-   python3 ../MDiocre/mdiocre.py src build
+   python3 -m mdiocre.interface.cli src build
    ```

    Save it inside the folder as a .bat if you're on Windows, or as a .sh if you're on Mac, Linux, or other Unix-like systems.
 Double click or execute it.

-6. Check the `build` folder.
+7. Check the `build` folder.

 ## Variables